Frequently Asked Questions

 How do I make a report about a child I am worried about?

-If a person believes that a child may be in need of protection because of child abuse or neglect, they are required to report their concerns to a child welfare agency.
-To make a report, call our Intake Services at 204-857-8751 or toll free (in MB) at 1-888-339-3576.
 The toll free number is also our emergency services number, available 24-hours-a-day-7-days-a-week after general office hours which are Mondays through Fridays from 8:30 a.m. to 4:30 p.m.

 There are many ways that community members can become involved with the work of CFS Central:

 - Make a financial donation towards our family strengthening programs to keep them operating.
-While CFS Western is provincially funded for mandated protection services, we rely on public, private, corporate and community support as well as grants, sponsorships and Foundations to operate our family strengthening programs, programs which we believe can lead to fewer families in need of protective services.
+While CFS Central is provincially funded for mandated protection services, we rely on public, private, corporate and community support as well as grants, sponsorships and Foundations to operate our family strengthening programs, programs which we believe can lead to fewer families in need of protective services.

 Given the nature of child welfare work, there are occasions when clients are not satisfied with their response from the Agency.
 In those cases, we encourage you to pursue the internal appeal process.
 Initially, we hope you will raise your concerns directly with your worker.
 If you continue to be dissatisfied, then speak with the worker’s supervisor, who will guide you through the Internal Appeal Process.